 6. Integrate and report on data easily

-Knowing that “irr_c” in Salesforce maps to “rate_return” in your internal database is probably not obvious to your reps or developers.
+Knowing that “irr_c” in Salesforce maps to “rate_return” in your internal database might not be obvious to your reps.
 It’s perfectly normal for companies to have multiple ways of defining a single term within their organization – our language wouldn’t be nearly as rich if it weren’t for synonyms.

 That said, when it comes to data reporting or system integrations – it’s a real pain.
-This is especially true when handling the integration of databases that do not share the same vocabulary but do share similar data, such as when inheriting the CRM or database of a company during an acquisition or merger.
+This is especially true when handling the integration of databases that do not share the same vocabulary but do share similar data.
+A string example of this could be when inheriting the CRM or database of a company during an acquisition or merger.

 Capturing all of these synonyms and mappings in a single data dictionary or Salesforce wiki will reduce the constant friction and context switching endured by development teams and marketing analysts alike.
 The result: More time spent on getting stuff done.